Logo

 What is a personality test?

-Projective tests are a method of personality assessment in which the test items are ambiguous – for instance, the Rorschach Inkblot Test.
+Projective tests are a method of personality assessment in which the test items are ambiguous.
+For instance, the Rorschach Inkblot Test.
 The test items can consist of pictures, words, scenes, ambiguous shapes, incomplete sentences or drawings and abstract images.
 However, the test-takers need to respond to the test items based on their understanding.
 Thus, these tests attempt to understand the underlying personality characteristics through candidates’ responses.

 Self-report inventories are personality questionnaires that an individual fills out.
 Self-report tests or objective tests pose questions to the test-takers on personal interests, possible behavioral patterns, values, preferences, etc.

-People’s personality traits, including their morals and principles, ideologies, driving factors and disposition, essentially determine their workplace performance.
+People’s personality traits, including their morals and principles, ideologies, driving factors and disposition, determine their workplace performance.
 Therefore, personality assessments are the best way to evaluate applicants’ characteristic traits for a specific job role.

 The science behind personality tests

-Personality tests are based on psychological science.
-They are administered and scored appropriately in accordance with established standardized procedures.
 The American Psychological Association defines personality assessment as a proficiency in professional psychology that involves administering, scoring and interpreting empirically supported measures of personality traits and styles.

 It stands to reason that the optimal use of personality tests to optimize various aspects of an employee’s life cycle is feasible.
-These different aspects could be recruitment, Learning & Development, performance review, leadership development, succession planning and high-potential identification.
+These different aspects could be recruitment, learning & development, performance review, leadership development, succession planning, and high-potential identification.
 Hence, it is safe to say that a personality test based on psychometric science touches upon various dimensions of human personality.

 What goes into a personality test?

 A personality test can be modeled on the type-based approach or the trait-based approach.
-Both the models focus on personal characteristics and have been in practice for a long time.
+Both models focus on personal characteristics and have been in practice for a long time.

 Trait Approach Type Approach